vhcalderon1/exceeding_design_spectra/README.md

 # Observed ground motions that exceeded design response spectra in the Western United States

-This repository contains MATLAB code, data-processing scripts, and helper functions accompanying:
+The project identifies and analyzes ground motions in the Western U.S. that exceeded modern seismic design response spectra, as described in:

 > Victor H. Calderon & Jack W. Baker (2025).
 > "Observed ground motions that exceeded design response spectra in the Western United States".
 > *Submitted to Earthquake Spectra* (in review).

-All code is designed for reproducible, publication-quality seismic ground motion analysis.
-The project identifies and analyzes ground motions in the Western U.S. that exceeded modern seismic design response spectra, as described in the above paper.
+This repository contains MATLAB code, data-processing scripts, and helper functions.
 ---

 ## Overview